Christine Rosamond: Death

 Just weeks after Rosamond's last art expo in 1994, she was invited to stay in a famous home twenty miles south of Carmel at Rocky Point.
 As reported in the Carmel Pinecone, Rosamond had nightmares about a giant wave causing her demise.
 On March 26, 1994, Rosamond, her sister, Vicki Presco, her son, Shamus Dundon, and Christine's daughter, Drew Benton, were getting ready for a party that Stacey Pierrot was going to attend.
 The four were not exploring tide-pools, because there are none at Rocky Point.
-How Christine ended up in the ocean, remains a mystery.
-The claim a rogue wave, "unusual for that time of year" took her out to sea, is fictitious.
+How Christine ended up in the ocean remains a mystery.
+The claim that a rogue wave, "unusual for that time of year", took her out to sea is unsupported.
 There is no season for rogue waves.
 Rosamond was 46, and was celebrating her first sober birthday.
 She was very protective of Drew, and due to her nightmares, would not let her near any large body of water.
-The person who invited her to stay at this home, is not known.
+The person who invited her to stay at this home is not known.